-Paragraph (d): This section has been revised to add the capitalized language: In any proceeding where the REALTOR® principal is not joined in the complaint as a respondent, the REALTOR® principal nonetheless retains the right to be present during the proceeding or may be required by the Hearing Panel to attend the hearing.
+Paragraph (d): This section has been revised to add the capitalized language:

+In any proceeding where the REALTOR® principal is not joined in the complaint as a respondent, the REALTOR® principal nonetheless retains the right to be present during the proceeding or may be required by the Hearing Panel to attend the hearing.
 At the request of the respondent, the REALTOR® principal may consult with or testify on behalf of the respondent.
 In all instances, the REALTOR® principal shall receive copies of the complaint and response, be provided with notice of the hearing, may be called by the parties or the Hearing Panel as a witness, and shall receive copies of the Hearing Panel's decision and recommendation for sanction, if any.
 If a rehearing or an appeal is required, the REALTOR principal shall receive copies of the request(s), be provided with notice of the hearing, have the opportunity to be present, and receive a copy of the final action by the Directors.
-Such rights shall accrue to both the former REALTOR® principal and the current REALTOR® principal if the respondent REALTOR® or REALTOR-ASSOCIATE® changes his firm affiliation either before or after a complaint is filed but before the Hearing Panel reaches its decision.
+Such rights shall accrue to both the former REALTOR® principal and the current REALTOR® principal if the respondent REALTOR® or REALTORASSOCIATE® changes his firm affiliation either before or after a complaint is filed but before the Hearing Panel reaches its decision.
 (Amended 10/12)

-Paragraph (e): If AAR receives notice of a civil or regulatory complaint related to the same transaction or event after the complaint is forwarded by the Grievance Committee, AAR shall request a copy of the pending complaint and any related documents, which shall be forwarded to the Hearing Panel Chair, or if a Chair has not been appointed to the Professional Standards Committee Chair or Vice Chair, who in consultation with Association Legal Counsel, will determine whether the complaint will be held in abeyance pending resolution of the civil or regulatory proceedings.
-If after the ethics complaint is forwarded by the Grievance Committee it is discovered that criminal proceedings related to the same transaction or event are pending, the complaint will be held in abeyance pending conclusion of the criminal proceedings.
-(Amended 10/12)
+Paragraph (e): If Arizona REALTORS receives notice of a criminal, civil or regulatory complaint related to the same transaction or event after the complaint is forwarded by the Grievance Committee, Arizona REALTORS shall request a copy of the pending complaint and any related documents, which shall be forwarded to the Hearing Panel Chair, or if a Chair has not been appointed to the Professional Standards Committee Chair or Vice Chair, who in consultation with Association Legal Counsel, will determine whether the complaint will be held in abeyance pending resolution of the criminal, civil or regulatory proceedings.
+(Amended 11/18)